Attending a music conference is the most efficient way to meet a lot of people and start a lot of great relationships.

 Assume that anything you hand someone at a conference will be thrown out.
 So don’t do it, unless they ask.

-Instead, if you want them to have something of yours, send it to them separately, afterwards.
+Instead, if you want them to have something of yours, send it to them afterwards.

 The best time to get down to business is when they’re alone, back at their desk, a week or two after the conference, undistracted, and can give you their full one-on-one attention.

-That’s when you want someone checking out what you have to offer: when they’re focused on you - looking at your site.
+That’s when you want someone checking out what you have to offer: when they’re focused on you.

 They’ll remember you as incredibly nice and a fascinating conversationalist.
-When they find out you’re also incredibly talented, they’ll feel they found you - not bombarded by you.
+When they find out you’re also incredibly talented, they’ll feel they found you.

-After attending over a hundred conferences in 20 years, I can tell you from experience that only about 1% of the people ever follow up.
-Therefore, 99% of them wasted their time.
+After attending over a hundred conferences in twenty years, I can tell you from experience that only about 1% of the people ever follow up.
+Therefore, 99% of them wasted their time and money.
 Please don’t be in that 99%.

 It’s all about the follow-up.
 It’s only about the follow-up.
 Remember this, and you’ll do well.